 Self payment substance abuse rehab centers are an outstanding alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
 People who are able to attend self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
 To learn more about self payment programs, make contact with a drug rehabilitation facility and inquire as to their payment options.
 It is a good idea to contact several programs so that you have an understanding of your choices with regards to treatment options and payment methods.

-When a person is addicted to drugs or alcohol and is looking for help, there are many effective drug or alcohol treatment facilities accept private health insurance.
-Whereas some outpatient and short term programs accept private health insurance, far more effective drug treatment facilities which require an inpatient or residential stay for at least 90 days are also an available option.
-These rehab facilities which accept private health insurance can differ in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug treatment program.
-For more information, consult with a treatment professional at a substance abuse treatment facility in your area to see which programs your private health insurance will cover.
+If an individual is abusing drugs or alcohol and is seeking help, many effective substance abuse rehab facilities accept private health insurance.
+Whereas some outpatient and short term programs accept private health insurance, far more effective drug or alcohol rehab centers which require an inpatient or residential stay for at least 90 days are also an available option.
+These programs which accept private health insurance can vary in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug rehab program.
+For more information, speak with with an addiction specialist at a drug treatment facility in your area to see which programs your private health insurance will cover.